 The highest point of the existing school building is 54 feet.
-The highest point of the new batting cages would be 17 feet at the roof peak.
+A pre-fabricated batting cage structure with roof would be approximately 3,900 square feet, consisting of roughly 78 feet long by 50 feet wide by 17 feet tall.
+The highest point of the new batting cage would be 17 feet at the roof peak.

 The existing school building includes brick masonry and concrete.
 The exterior of the batting cage would be black vinyl coated chain link fence with black posts.
+Noise barrier blankets consisting of vinyl and/or polyester exterior layers will be installed on the south and east outer chain link walls of the cage.